godaddy/wp-reseller-store/readme.md

 ## Changelog ##

 ### 1.5.2 - February 2018 ###

 * Update: API endpoint
+* Update: New demo Youtube video link in the README
 * Fix: Exclude the _Squiz.PHP.CommentedOutCode.Found_ from the phpcs ruleset to fix the build
+* Update: Domain search widget 2.1.6

 ### 1.5.1 - December 2017 ###